wp-plugins/burnzone-commenting/readme.txt

 5. Single question screen.
 Every question can be answered and every answer can be commented.

 == Changelog ==

+= 0.4.0 =
+* Updated urls to JavaScript files.
+You are strongly advised to upgrade to this version.
+* Banner.

 = 0.3.5 =
 * Changed links to js files.